Climb Mount Fuji at Night

 Find your trail →

 Packing smart can make or break your night climb.
 Essentials include layered clothing, sturdy hiking boots, a reliable headlamp, water, and snacks.
 Extra gear like trekking poles and gloves can make the journey far more comfortable.
-Get advice on the gear, safety and weather
+Get advice on gear, safety and weather.

 See packing list →